hanszhang00/blm-resources-api/README.md

 You are able to know how many entries there are for each category by adding `/count` to each request, for example:
 - **http://www.blmresources.online/videos/count**

+## Creating, deleting, and updating entries

+Creating, deleting, and updating entries directly through API requests are not allowed for security purposes. **If you have admin access** (see above), you can do any of the above directly throug the Strapi console.

+## Contributing

+This project is an open-source project.
+So any suggestion or feature requests are welcome.
+You are submit an issue directly in the project's issue page.

+## Disclaimer

+I have created this website in hope that more people will become educated in the BLM movement.
+However, the content I have cited and used might not be accurate due to typing errors, and some information might be outdated.
+I'm always open to correction, feedback, and improvement with good intention.
+Please use the website and the resources with your own discretion.

+## License

+See the [**LICENSE**](/LICENSE.md) file for license rights and limitations (MIT).